Cookies on this website

 The Slow Lane is a space for like-minded people who are interested in a Slow way of life.
 It provides an opportunity for people to share their experiences, knowledge and stories about places and regions they have visited or where they live.

 Slow Lane articles focus on specific aspects of a region – for example, local culture or history, regional food and drink, or local wildlife and nature.
-These articles can capture the imagination of Inntravellers and help them get under the skin of a place or region.
+Theses articles can capture the imagination of Inntravellers and help them get under the skin of a place or region.
 And when the article is written by someone within the Inntraveller community – a traveller, a regional expert, a hotelier – it provides a different voice and the richness is magnified.

 As well as providing interesting information for our audience, the Slow Lane aims to act as a gateway to other like-minded people and organisations.
 We are always happy to include bios of our contributors and links to their websites, and to other sites that are relevant to the content of an article.

-Slow stands back from thoughts of the pressures of practical logistics and planning, and it takes time to focus on a detail, a person or an experience.
-And when that content is created by someone within the Inntraveller community – a traveller, a regional expert, a hotelier – it provides a different voice and the richness is magnified.
-If you are looking for some Slow inspiration for your contribution, then perhaps you might like to view our Slow videos.
+If you are looking for some Slow inspiration for your contribution, then perhaps you might like to view our Slow Films.
 To see other takes on the philosophy, have a look at sites such as carlhonore.com or slowfood.org.uk.

 When you make your submission, please let us know if it appears elsewhere or if you have any special requests relating to its use.
 Additional requests made later could cause problems, and so for practical reasons may not be accommodated.